synecy/irc-newsbot/README.md

 your choice.
 Just follow the twitter users you want to stream and unfollow the ones you dont.

 Additional twitch.tv user status feature provides status updates when a live streamer you are following goes online.
 To get twitch.tv updates, add twitchOauthKey to options and follow the twitch users you wish to receive updates for.
+Use !twitch channel command for listing all currently online twitch users.

 https://www.npmjs.com/package/irc-newsbot